dayanruben/databao/README.md

 ## Overview
 - Ask questions like “list all German shows” or “plot revenue by month”.
-- Works with SQLAlchemy engines (e.g., Postgres) and in‑memory DataFrames via a session.
+- Works with SQLAlchemy engines (e.g., Postgres/MySQL/SQLite), DuckDB and in‑memory DataFrames.
 - Built‑in visualization via a Vega‑Lite chat visualizer.
-- Pluggable LLMs: OpenAI/Anthropic, or local models through Ollama or any OpenAI‑compatible server.
+- Pluggable LLMs: OpenAI/Anthropic or local models via Ollama or any OpenAI‑compatible server.

 ## Installation
 Using pip: